Rank Leaders Action Group

 Gemma Juma

-Chief Executive Officer, The Jack Petchey Foundation
+CEO, The Jack Petchey Foundation

 I’ve worked at the Jack Petchey Foundation since 2017 and became CEO in 2022.
 Prior to that, I was Director of Link Age Southwark, a community volunteering charity supporting older people.